smartcar/node-sdk/README.md

 ### Flow

-- Create a new `AuthClient` object with your `clientId`, `clientSecret`, `redirectUri`, and required `scope`.
+- Create a new `AuthClient` object with your `clientId`, `clientSecret`, `redirectUri`.
-- Redirect the user to Smartcar Connect using `getAuthUrl` or one of our frontend SDKs.
+- Redirect the user to Smartcar Connect using `getAuthUrl` with required `scope` or with one of our frontend SDKs.
 - The user will login, and then accept or deny your `scope`'s permissions.
 - Handle the get request to `redirectUri`.